CitizensFoundation/policy-synth/README.md

 ## Bringing together the best of collective and artificial intelligence

 ## More Information
 This project aims to combine human insights with the power of AI to address complex policy issues.
+We want to empower policymakers and citizens to work with AI in an efficent way in order to take better more innovative decisions faster.
 ### Resources
 - [Figma Prototype Design](https://www.figma.com/file/ekIKXfT3tL8Ab7MoLSnjnN/Collective-Policy-Synth-V10)
 - [Live: First Test Results](https://collective-policy-synth.citizens.is/projects/1/)